CanevottiAlessia/miR-RF/README.md

 RNAfold -p -d2 --noLP --noDP --noPS --jobs=<n of threads> <input_file> > <output_RNAfold_file>
 ```

 This command creates the <output_RNAfold_file> file, which is the input for miR-RF.
+The <input_file> is a FASTA or a multi-FASTA file.

 **Important notes**:
 - The header/s in the FASTA file CANNOT contain values separated by "\t".
 Therefore, you can convert the header/s into a different format, by using the provided `format_headers.py` Python script: